Стратегии на образователната и научната политика

 Professional activities are broken down into precise tasks and discrete projects, then "thrown" into a virtual cloud populated by ambitious workers located in different parts of the globe.
 This is the new on-demand economy, where labour providers are no longer employees in the traditional sense but rather independent contractors who perform specific tasks.
 As Arun Sundararjan, a professor at NYU's Stern School of Business, says in a New York Times, we could end up in a future where a small fraction of LF will be doing all sorts of tasks for generating income – simultaneously as an Uber driver, Instacard shopper, Airbnb host, and Taskrabbit helper (Sundararajan 2016).

 The benefits for businesses, and especially fast-growing startups, in the digital economy are clear.
 Because human cloud platforms classify workers as selfemployed – they are exempt – at least for the time being – from paying minimum wages, employer taxes and social security.
 For people who are in the cloud, the main advantages are the freedom (to work or not) and the unparalleled mobility that they enjoy because of belonging to the global virtual network.
 Some independent workers see this as an ideal combination of a lot of freedom, less stress and greater job satisfaction (Ion 2020).
-Although the “human cloud” is in its infancy, there is already evidence that it is leading to a tacit outsourcing of activity outside of developed countries ('tacit' because human cloud platforms are not ocially listed on a stock exchange and are not required to disclose their data).
+Although the “human cloud” is in its infancy, there is already evidence that it is leading to a tacit outsourcing of activity outside of developed countries ('tacit' because human cloud platforms are not officially listed on a stock exchange and are not required to disclose their data).

 The rise of the 'precariat,' a class of workers who struggle to make ends meet by juggling multiple jobs while losing job security and labour rights, is a potential consequence of the unregulated virtual exploitation enabled by Industry 5.0.
 This could lead to significant social unrest and political instability (Deneva et al. 2022).
 The development of the 'human cloud' might further accelerate the automation of human jobs.
 To avoid these adverse outcomes, we need to develop new forms of social labour contracts that adapt to the changing nature of work and prevent exploitation.
 Failing to do so could lead to a 'dark side' of the future of work, characterised by fragmentation, isolation, and exclusion (Dunn 2020).